In 1996,

 my mail needed to

 be crafty enough to catch her attention.
 It was.
-With no reply at all,
+With no reply

 she